michaelmiracle018/Developer_Test_Todo/README.md

 ## About The App
 # App Name -- Todo List App

-#

-# Getting Started with Create React App
+# Getting Started with the app

-## npm install -- to install dependencies
+## npm install -- To install dependencies

 ### `npm start` -- To run the application on localhost